 A. Duties of developer.
-It shall be the responsibility of the developer to construct all streets, curbs, sidewalks, sanitary sewers, storm sewers, water mains, electric, telephone and cable television lines necessary to serve the use or development in accordance with the specifications of the city and/or the serving entity.
+It shall be the responsibility of the developer to construct all streets, curbs, sidewalks, sanitary sewers, storm sewers, water mains, electric, telephone and cable television lines necessary to serve the use or development in accordance with the specifications of the

-Applicant Response: As detailed above, the partition is within a developed subdivision with all needed streets, curbs, sidewalks, sanitary sewers, storm sewers,
+Applicant Response: As detailed above, the Replat / Partition is on a unit of land that is situated within a developed subdivision; one that has been developed with all needed streets, curbs, sidewalks, sanitary sewers, storm sewers, water mains, electric, telephone and cable television lines necessary to serve the use.
+New water and sewer laterals are proposed to accommodate the parcels, which are sufficient to accommodate the new parcels.